-(1) Includes (i) 64,400 Ordinary Shares issuable upon exercise of vested stock options, (ii) 20,000 Ordinary Shares owned directly by Mr. Mohammad Abu-Ghazaleh's spouse and (iii) 7,221,200 Ordinary Shares that Mr. Mohammad Abu-Ghazaleh is deemed to have beneficial ownership pursuant to irrevocable proxies granted to him (the "Irrevocable Proxies").
+(1) Includes (i) 64,400 Ordinary Shares issuable upon exercise of vested stock options, (ii) 20,000 Ordinary Shares owned directly by Mr. Mohammad Abu-Ghazaleh's spouse and (iii) 7,146,245 Ordinary Shares that Mr. Mohammad Abu-Ghazaleh is deemed to have beneficial ownership pursuant to irrevocable proxies granted to him (the "Irrevocable Proxies").
 Pursuant to the Irrevocable Proxies, Mr. Mohammad Abu-Ghazaleh has been granted the power to vote the covered shares with respect to all matters, other than any proposal relating to a change of control of the Company.

-Mr. Mohammad Abu-Ghazaleh does not have dispositive power with respect to the 7,221,200 Ordinary Shares.
-Consequently, Mr. Mohammad Abu-Ghazaleh has sole voting and investment power with respect to 6,902,206 Ordinary Shares, has shared voting and investment power with respect to 20,000 Ordinary Shares and shared voting and no dispositive power with respect to 7,221,200 Ordinary Shares.
-Of the amount beneficially held, 11,130,243 Ordinary Shares are pledged or held in margin accounts.
+Mr. Mohammad Abu-Ghazaleh does not have dispositive power with respect to the 7,146,245 Ordinary Shares.
+Consequently, Mr. Mohammad Abu-Ghazaleh has sole voting and investment power with respect to 7,028,997 Ordinary Shares, has shared voting and investment power with respect to 20,000 Ordinary Shares and shared voting and no dispositive power with respect to 7,146,245 Ordinary Shares.
+Of the amount beneficially held, 8,503,039 Ordinary Shares (which includes 2,000,000 shares held by Mr. Amir Abu-Ghazaleh) are pledged or held in margin account which amount is less than the number of pledged shares disclosed in March 2023.

-(2) Includes 5,968 Ordinary Shares issuable pursuant to RSUs and related DEUs that vest within 60 days after March 7, 2023.
+(2) Includes 5,858 Ordinary Shares issuable pursuant to RSUs and related DEUs that vest within 60 days after April 17, 2024.
 Pursuant to an Irrevocable Proxy, Mr. Amir Abu-Ghazaleh has granted the power to vote the covered shares with respect to all matters, other than any proposal relating to a change of control of the Company, to Mr. Mohammad Abu-Ghazaleh.
 Pursuant to the Irrevocable Proxies, Mr. Amir Abu-Ghazaleh has sole power to vote the Ordinary Shares with respect to any proposal related to a change of control of the Company and sole power to dispose or direct the disposition of the Ordinary Shares.
-Consequently, Mr. Amir Abu-Ghazaleh has shared voting and sole investment power with respect to 3,248,310 shares.
-Of this amount, 1,750,000 Ordinary Shares are pledged or held in margin accounts.
+Consequently, Mr. Amir Abu-Ghazaleh has shared voting and sole investment power with respect to 3,267,557 shares.
+Of this amount, 2,000,000 Ordinary Shares are pledged or held in margin accounts.